Eye#

 brightness

-The new brightness to set the sensor’s light to from 0% to 100%.
+The brightness to set the Eye Sensor’s light to, from 0% to 100%.
+Use whole numbers.

 Example